kdm6389/rbox2b.local/README.md

         stpi@rbox2b ~]$ readelf -A /proc/self/exe | grep Tag_ABI_VFP_args
         Tag_ABI_VFP_args: VFP registers

-        cpu is "armel" but not armhf
+        verdict: cpu is "armel" but not armhf (so dont use armhf)

 # .